aircrack-ng/aircrack-ng/patches/wpe/freeradius-wpe/README.md

 # FreeRadius Wireless Pawn Edition

-Updated patch for FreeRadius 2.2.8 (and 2.2.9)
+Updated patch for FreeRadius 3.0.12

 More information about WPE can be found: http://www.willhackforsushi.com/?page_id=37